-From charming horse-drawn buggy rides to shoofly pie, Lancaster, Pennsylvania, is known as PA Dutch Country.
+From charming horse-drawn buggy rides to shoofly pie, Lancaster is known as Pennsylvania Dutch Country.
 You will find uniquely named towns like Bird-in-Hand, Fertility, Blue Ball, and Intercourse, all with beautiful, picturesque farmscapes in the southeastern part of the state.

-> Things To Do In Lancaster
+Things To Do In Lancaster

 The Lancaster area has so much to offer the 50+ traveler.
 Think historic trains, professional stage shows, and hot air balloons.
 You can easily fill a weekend or longer with some of your own bucket-list activities.

 Note: The Amish Farm and House Tour, AAA Buggy Rides, and Strasburg Rail Road provided free admission to enjoy their activities.
 All opinions remain my own.

 When in Amish country, don’t waste the opportunity to learn more about the Amish lifestyle, their history, and how they have been able to remain separate from the world as most of us know it while living surrounded by progress.

 I highly recommend The Amish Farm and House Tour.
 This is a three-part tour, and they tell you to schedule at least three hours to complete the entire tour.
 I suggest a minimum of four hours.

 You are provided a map, and you can walk around the 15-acre farm at your leisure to see the various animals and the way of the Amish farm.
 You will see horses, goats, miniature ponies, pigs, and chickens.

 You will also get to see all the outbuildings used, such as a blacksmith shop, a spring house, a lime kiln, a chicken coop, and more.
 You also can visit a one-room schoolhouse.
 The inside is set up just like a classroom.
 Be sure to view the pond with a fountain in the middle.
 It provides a great photo opportunity.